nsusas3/SU19CSE299S01G06NSU/README.md

   The essential features of our product are the following:
   <p>
   <h3> Newsfeed</h3>
   The user will have his/her personalized newsfeed showing the articles and posts about the topics he/she was interested in and they have seen and liked before.
+Other users can make posts and the primary user can see what other users have posted in their newsfeed in minified Card format.
+Whenever they click on the card they will be taken to a page with the full post.

 <h3> Chat app</h3>
   Of course, no social media site is complete without some form of chatting option.
 On our website, there will be a chatting option where the user can have conversations with each other.
+Provided that both users are logged in, they will be able see which users are online and message them plain texts.
+The users can also share files and images too.

 <h3> General Profile</h3>
 The users will be able to build their profile in the format of their CV.
 So that their profile link can be used as a substitute for their CV.
 Also, there will be a part in their profile where they can showcase their projects using snapshots, .ppt files and pdf files.
 The user profile will have a verified review option where the other employees of the companies he/she worked in and his/her employers can post a review about the user’s performance and work ethic.